 Constant-order (CO) fractional operators are powerful tools used to describe various phenomena displaying non-local properties or persistent memory ({\em i.e., non-locality in time}).
 However, in certain scenarios the nature of non-localities can itself vary with respect to time and/or space and one is therefore forced to resort to variable-order (VO) operators (see, {\em e.g.}, \cite{DarveDeliaGarrappaGiustiRUbio2022,Giusti:2020rul,Giusti:2020kcv}).

-Over the years, several proposals for the generalisation of CO operators to VO one have appeared in the literature.
-Often these attempts boil down to a replacement of the constant fractional order with a function of the independent variable that parametrises the operator.
-However, this procedure comes with some shortcomings, as pointed out in \cite{Samko1995a,SamkoRoss1993}.
-Indeed, for a VO derivative obtained through such a scheme it is often difficult to determine the corresponding VO fractional integral so that this pair of operators satisfies a generalised fundamental theorem of calculus, thus providing a means to simplify both the theoretical and numerical analysis of the resulting calculus.
+Over the years, several proposals for generalizing CO operators to VO have appeared in the literature.
+Often these attempts just consist in a simple replacement of the constant fractional order with a function of the independent variable.
+It is worth noting, however, that even this simple replacement can be performed in more than one way (see, {\em e.g.}, \cite{Zheng2022}) and, as pointed out in \cite{Samko1995a,SamkoRoss1993}, these procedures may come with some shortcomings.
+For VO derivatives obtained through a naive replacement, as mentioned above, it is indeed often difficult to determine the corresponding VO fractional integrals so that the operators satisfies a generalised fundamental theorem of calculus, thus providing a means to simplify theoretical and numerical analysis.

-Recently, a notion of VO fractional derivative, based on the pioneering work of {\em Giambattista Scarpi} \cite{Scarpi1972a,Scarpi1972b} dating back to the early seventies, has been revived in \cite{GarrappaGiustiMainardi2021}.
-In particular, in \cite{GarrappaGiustiMainardi2021} this definition of VO derivative has been reviewed and framed in terms of Luchko's theory of generalised fractional derivatives and integrals \cite{Luchko2020_FCAA,Luchko2021_Mathematics,Luchko2021_FCAA} (see also, \cite{LuchkoYamamoto2020}).
+Recently, a notion of VO fractional derivative, based on the pioneering work of {\em Giambattista Scarpi} \cite{Scarpi1972a,Scarpi1972b} dating back to the early seventies, has been revived.
+In particular, in \cite{GarrappaGiustiMainardi2021} this definition of VO derivative has been reviewed and framed in terms of Luchko's theory of generalised fractional derivatives and integrals \cite{Luchko2020_FCAA,Luchko2021_Mathematics,Luchko2021_FCAA,LuchkoYamamoto2020}.

-Scarpi's formulation of VO integrals and derivatives is obtained as an extension of the properties of CO operators in the Laplace domain, as opposed to time domain.
+Scarpi's formulation of VO integrals and derivatives is obtained as an extension of CO operators in the Laplace domain, as opposed to time domain.
 Defining and studying operators in the Laplace domain seem to simplify the theoretical treatment of these mathematical objects.
-Specifically, it turns out that Scarpi's fractional integrals and derivatives are, in the time domain, expressed in terms of Volterra-type integro-differential operators with weakly-singular kernels and that these kernels satisfy the Sonine condition \cite{Sonine1884}, {\em i.e.}, one of the defining requirements for the validity of a generalised fundamental theorem of calculus (see \cite{DiethlemGarrappaGiustiStynes2020,Hanyga2020,SamkoCardoso2003b,SamkoCardoso2003a}).
+Specifically, it turns out that Scarpi's fractional integrals and derivatives are, in the time domain, expressed in terms of Volterra-type integro-differential operators with weakly-singular kernels and that these kernels satisfy the Sonine condition \cite{Sonine1884}, {\em i.e.}, one of the defining requirements for the validity of a generalised fundamental theorem of calculus \cite{DiethlemGarrappaGiustiStynes2020,Hanyga2020,SamkoCardoso2003b,SamkoCardoso2003a}.